 Originally, when first introduced to the UK, vinyl window shutters were seen as a niche product to be used just on windows that were in very humid rooms or in areas that have direct contact with water.
 As such, wooden shutters or MDF shutters could only withstand this moisture for a limited amount of time and could eventually develop defects such as warping and paint blowing.

-So – polyvinyl shutters were seen as an ideal solution.
-Made from a material very similar to the uPVC that many replacement windows are made from, these vinyl (or Polyvinyl) shutters are tough, hard wearing and ideally suited to the vagaries of direct water contact.
+So, polyvinyl shutters were seen as an ideal solution for a long-lasting shutter solution.
+Made from a material very similar to the uPVC that many replacement windows are made from, these vinyl (or Polyvinyl) shutters are tough, hard wearing and ideally suited to the vagaries of direct water contact, with the ability to last a lifetime.
 Take a look at our technical specification.

 The Rise in Popularity of Vinyl Shutters

-While concerns around being in direct contact with water have been a key concern here in the UK, the growth in popularity of polyvinyl shutters originates in the ‘home’ of plantation shutters – the USA.
+While concerns around being in direct contact with water have been a key concern here in the UK, the growth in popularity of high quality plastic shutters originates in the ‘home’ of plantation shutters – the USA.

 40 years ago, when shutters started to become popular in the US as a window covering, wood was the primary material used to manufacture them.
 As manufacturing costs increased and imported shutters gained traction in the US marketplace, American shutter companies looked for alternative materials from which to make plantation shutters.